Zowe-Java-SDK/ZosShell/README.md

     First value will set the following properties input.color and prompt.color Second value will control the color of the background panel.
-    Third value will set the following properties: input.font.size and prompt.font.size Forth value will trigger text to be bold highlighted
+    Third value will set the following properties: input.font.size and prompt.font.size Forth value will trigger text to be bold

 Format: